berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 2. **`src/readline_integration.c`**: Wrapped entire file in `#if HAVE_READLINE ... #endif` guard so clangd doesn't report errors when readline headers aren't available in the build environment.

 3. **`include/lle/widget_system.h`**: Added `// IWYU pragma: keep` to silence false-positive unused include warning for `lle/hashtable.h` (which provides `lle_hashtable_t` typedef used in the struct).

-### Technical Notes

-- The `readline_integration.c` file is only compiled when `readline_support=true` in meson, but clangd still analyzes it.
-The `#if HAVE_READLINE` guard makes it compile to nothing when readline isn't available.
-- IWYU (Include What You Use) pragmas are respected by clangd's `UnusedIncludes: Strict` checker.

 ---